Route 66 Hike and Bike Trail

 The Route 66 Hike & Bike Trail at Lake Lou Yaeger is named in honor of the Route 66 alignments in Litchfield.
 A round-trip trek on this trail is approximately 6.6 miles.
 Trail heads are indicated by signage and accessible at any picnic area or playground.
 The trail is complete with trail markers and Route 66 Hike & Bike Trail Maps From April 1 to October 31, bathrooms are available at each picnic area the trail passes.
 Be sure to bring water and food with you.
 Also make sure to wear appropriate walking shoes for uneven terrain.
 Other items you may want to bring are bug spray, a basic first aid, binoculars and a camera.

 Mountain bikers will not get bored with this trail.
 Each portion of the 6.6 miles of the Route 66 Hike & Bike Trail will test a different level of your skill set.
 To practice some of the obstacles you will encounter on the trail, a practice loop is located at the far south end of the trail at Picnic Area 4 (use 4 Marina Lane for your GPS).
 Bicycle repair stations are available in three locations along the trail: The north trail head next to the large playground across from the Lake Shed (4831 Beach House Trail), the trail head at Picnic Area 3, and the south trail head located by Picnic Area 4 and Marina 2 (4 Marina Lane).

 Plan your own hike on the Route 66 Hike & Bike Trail.
 Spend all day outside and traverse all 6.6 miles of the down and back trail, or stroll on shorter portions of the trail from picnic area to picnic area, or walk one of the trail loops.
 With uneven wooded terrain this trail would be considered easy to moderate depending on the area.
 Hikers will encounter flat terrain to steeper downgrades.

 If you are looking for a shorter nature trail, consider walking Shoal Creek Conservation Area.
-Because the Shoal Creek Conservation Area has so much to offer, we have a separate page dedicated to what you can find there.
+Since Shoal Creek Conservation Area has so much to offer, we have a separate page dedicated to what you can find there.